 The Osteopathic Oath 2

 Information Directory 4

 About the University of New England 6

 About the College of Osteopathic Medicine 8

-Administrative Services and Policies 13
+Administrative Services & Policies .13

-Curriculum and Clinical Clerkships 33
+Curriculum and Clinical Clerkships .33

-University Administration 47
+Graduate Certificate in Public Health .
+47

+Administration and Faculty .
+55

-Academic Calendar 58
+Academic Calendar 2002-2003 .
+64

-Index 60
+Index .66